 “Beautiful,” said the young courtier again.
 “Now I hear it, tinkling like little church bells.”

-“Hark, hark! there she is,” said the girl, “and there she sits,” she added, pointing to a little gray bird who was perched on a bough.
+“Hark, hark!
+There she is,” said the girl, “and there she sits,” she added, pointing to a little grey bird who was perched on a bough.

-“Is it possible?” said the lord-in-waiting, “I never imagined it would be a little, plain, simple thing like that.
-She has certainly changed color at seeing so many grand people around her.”
+“Is it possible?”
+Said the lord-in-waiting.
+“I never imagined it would be a little, plain, simple thing like that.
+She has certainly changed colour at seeing so many grand people around her.”